stnolting/neoTRNG/README.md

     NUM_CELLS     : natural; -- total number of ring-oscillator cells
-    NUM_INV_START : natural; -- number of inverters in first cell (short path), has to be odd NUM_INV_INC   : natural; -- number of additional inverters in next cell (short path), has to be even NUM_INV_DELAY : natural  -- additional inverters to form cell's long path, has to be even );
+    NUM_INV_START : natural; -- number of inverters in first cell (short path), has to be odd NUM_INV_INC   : natural; -- number of additional inverters in next cell (short path), has to be even NUM_INV_DELAY : natural; -- additional inverters to form cell's long path, has to be even POST_PROC_EN  : boolean; -- implement post-processing for advanced whitening when true IS_SIM        : boolean  -- for simulation only!
+  );
   port (
     clk_i    : in  std_ulogic; -- global clock line